teegre/snotify/README.md

 - %d track duration
 - %p track progress

-By default, Snotify display "artist - track title".
+By default, Snotify displays "artist - track title".
 That said, if you want to change notification format, you have to use the included **snotifier** script and change the **onevent** option in the Spotifyd configuration file accordingly.

 `# /usr/bin/bash

 ~/.local/bin/snotify -f $'<b>%t</b>\n%n\n<i>%a</i>\n%y'`

 `onevent = /home/username/bin/snotifier`